Memorable Manitobans: Charles Hurst Wilson (1861-1924)

 Obituary, Manitoba Free Press, 26 September 1924, page 19.

-We thank Valerie McCully and Charlene Enns for providing additional information used in this profile.
+We thank Valerie McCully, Charlene Enns, and Rick Mutton for providing additional information used here.

 This page was prepared by Gordon Goldsborough.